erikkt/KeyboardWedge/README.md

 # Bluetooth KeyboardWedge
-Arduino sketch for an ESP32 (ESP-WROOM-32) and an RC522 RFID reader This is a fork from https://github.com/zwack-am/KeyboardWedge It is ported to the ESP32 platform to support bluetooth.
-Some features have also been added, like serial debugging and the ability to change the "end" character.
+Arduino sketch for an ESP32 (ESP-WROOM-32) and an RC522 RFID reader

+This is a fork from https://github.com/zwack-am/KeyboardWedge It is ported to the ESP32 platform to support bluetooth.
+Some features have also been added, like serial debugging and the ability to change the "terminator" character.

 -------------------